airborne-commando/OPSEC-OSINT-Tools/HUMINT.md

 ---

 > HUMINT is a critical component of both professional intelligence operations and everyday information gathering.
 It emphasizes the power of direct human engagement in understanding environments, people, and events.
+> It is also good to remember that loose lips sink ships.